YOU CAN HELP CONTROL MOSQUITOS IN YOUR YARD

 Salt marsh mosquitoes may travel up to 100 miles from their larval breeding habitat.

-Most mosquitoes emerge from their watery breeding ground and stay pretty close to home.
-However, some, like the salt marsh mosquitoes, will fly lengthy distances to find a suitable place to live, with all the nectar and blood, they could want to drink.
+Most mosquitos emerge from their watery breeding ground and stay pretty close to home.
+However, some, like the salt marsh mosquitos, will fly lengthy distances to find a suitable place to live, with all the nectar and blood, they could want to drink.

 An adult mosquito may live 5-6 months.